-The Birth to Three system is created by federal legislation known as the Individuals With Disabilities Education Act (IDEA).
-Part C of IDEA is the Program for Infants and Toddlers with Disabilities.
-This is a federal program that assists states in operating a comprehensive statewide program of early intervention services for infants and toddlers with disabilities, ages birth up to age 3, and their families.
+The Connecticut Birth to Three System was created by state legislation and federal legislation known as the Individuals With Disabilities Education Act (IDEA).
+Part C of IDEA is a program that assists states in operating a comprehensive statewide program of early intervention services for the families of infants and toddlers, ages birth up to age 3.

 The mission of the Connecticut Birth to Three system is to strengthen the capacity of Connecticut’s families to meet the developmental and health-related needs of their infants and toddlers who have delays or disabilities.

 In short, Connecticut’s Birth to Three System supports families to enhance their child’s development and connect with their community